other Beauty cameras in my collection:

-Exposure setting revolves around the Light Value system (see the article The Exposure Value System (EVS) at Ezine Articles): meter readings are shown as LV numbers, and transferred to the lens barrel via an LV setting ring, which is coupled to the aperture and shutter speed control dials to provide simplified (i.e. one adjustment) exposure set-up.
+Exposure setting revolves around the Light Value system (this article): meter readings are shown as LV numbers, and transferred to the lens barrel via an LV setting ring, which is coupled to the aperture and shutter speed control dials to provide simplified (i.e. one adjustment) exposure set-up.
 LV ring adjustments firstly change the aperture setting, and then alter the shutter speed if achievement of a LV exceeds the maximum or minimum possible apertures.
 There is a single aperture/shutter speed adjustment dial, which moves each synchronously to maintain an LV, or can be used to pre-select a shutter speed for the LV ring to assign an aperture to.

 In all other respects, the Super L was quite conventional.
 It was produced until 1959 and superseded by the Lightomatic, which featured a coupled meter and abandoned the amplifier facility.

 The Super L was re-badged as the Beauty Camera Company (B.C.C)